Alecrim/blog/_posts/2021-08-29-the-profit-of-diversity.md

 By fostering, valuing and giving space to diversity, Netflix is currently able to show productions that no other can.

-It is possible that even though the goal is only financial profit, diversity is still advantageous.
-It is necessary, however, that much more than financial profit is the goal because people know when they are being deceived or when values are noble, genuine and practised.
+It is possible that even though the goal being just financial profit, diversity is still advantageous.
+It is necessary, however, that is much more than financial profit the goal, because people know when they are being deceived or when values are noble, genuine and practised.

 It is obvious that wanting money in a world where money is depended on even to have the minimum of the minimum of dignity is not something that can be so superficially demonized without bringing the immense context of the history of our species.